 The burner is from the factory pre-set to an average value that must then be adjusted to the boiler in question.

-All burner adjustments must be made in accordance with the boiler manufacturer's instructions.
-These must include the checking of flue gas temperatures, average water temperature and CO2 or O3 concentration.
-To adjust the combustion device, start by increasing the air volume and the nozzle assembly somewhat.
+All burner adjustments must be made in accordance with boiler manufacturers instructions.
+These must include the checking of flue gas temperatures, average water temperature and CO2 or O2 concentration.

+To adjust the combustion device, start by increasing the air volume somewhat.

 When the burner starts it is burning with excess air and smoke number 0.
-Reduce the nozzle assembly adjustment until soot occurs, and then increase the adjustment to make the soot disappear again.
-Then the volume of air is reduced until soot occurs and increased again to reach a combustion free of soot.
+Reduce the air volume until soot occurs and increase again to reach a combustion free of soot.

 By this procedure an optimum adjustment is obtained.
-If larger nozzles are used the preadjustment of both the air volume and the nozzle assembly must be increased.
+If larger nozzles are used the preadjustment of the air volume must be increased.